-Out of 16 offices, 13 (81%) of the prosecutors in South Carolina participated in the NPC survey at the time of the statistical report (August 9, 2019).
+Out of 16 offices, 14 (88%) of the prosecutors in South Carolina participated in the NPC survey.
 The survey demonstrates that the responding South Carolina prosecutors participate in a wide variety of programs and initiatives.
-These programs include Drug courts, Veterans' courts, Anger management programs, Witness Assistance, Community Engagement initiatives, and Co-located Child Abuse programs.
+These programs include Drug courts, Veterans' courts, Anger management programs, Witness Assistance, Community Engagement initiatives, and Colocated Child Abuse reduction programs.

 The survey found that 100% of South Carolina's responding offices engage in problem solving courts or other programs that offer alternatives to incarceration.
-Many offices (69%) offered Anger management, and training/education programs (62%).
-Many had Witness Assistance programs (85%) and Restitution programs (69%), and some had Community Affairs Units (38%).
+Many offices offered Anger management (71%) and training/education programs (64%).
+All offices had Victim Assistance, and many had Witness Assistance (86%) and Restitution programs (71%).

 Community programs that prosecutors either run or participate in are also common.
-Such programs include Community Engagement (77%), Co-located Child Abuse programs (69%), Colocated Domestic Violence programs (69%), and Youth and Adult Education initiatives (both 62%).
-Some prosecutors also run Truancy (54%) and Violence Reduction (46%) programs.
+Such programs include Community Engagement (79%), Co-located Child Abuse reduction (71%), Colocated Domestic Violence reduction programs (71%), and Youth Education initiatives (64%).
+Some prosecutors also run Truancy (57%) and Violence Reduction (50%) programs.